FrancisCrickInstitute/Etch-a-Cell-Nuclear-Envelope/README.md

 for the model.
 These x/y pairs are image stacks that can easily be loaded as numerical arrays at training time.

-Once the preprocessing steps are complete, there should exist correctly formatted image stacks for both the reference images, and the labels.
-Training can then be undertaken locally as part of the pipeline or separately in the cloud.
-On a TPU one can expect the algorithm to start to converge within a day or so or training.

 #### Approaches to aggregation
 Among preprocessing steps, the most unique to the current situation is the need to filter or average over the available citizen scientist annotations.
 For example